ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Epoch processing

-*Note*: the `# @LabelHere` lines below are placeholders to show that code will be inserted here in a future phase.
+*Note*: The `# @LabelHere` lines below are placeholders to show that code will be inserted here in a future phase.

 ```python
 def process_epoch(state: BeaconState) -> None: